syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 Create a mobile app to allow customers to easily service their accounts, receive relevant information regarding account health and increase overall engagement with Capital One.

 **Results Achieved**
 • Shipped both an iOS and Android app within 6 months, earlier than budgetted
 • Helped foster a human centred design culture, balancing both customer and business goals
+• THIS WILL BE A THIRD POINT

 **My Design Process**
 • Work cloesly with partners within Product and Engineering to ensure buy in and alignment from day 1